Location Analysis: Peterborough-Stamford Wild Hunt - Part Five

 Table 2.
 Another blooming coincidence.

-It's curious how analysis of Lady K'awiil Ajaw suggests she is a representation of three or more central American warrior queens 4.
+It's curious how analysis of Lady K'awiil Ajaw suggests she is a representation of three or more Central American warrior queens 4.
 For she shares this multiplicity of royal names with Lady Hackelberg - vulgarly called Lady Ketilborough - and Lady Coneyburrow and Saint Kyneburga.

 In these respects Lady K'awiil Ajaw curiously resembles the recurring huntress wife of certain European kings: